vladbph/cymatix-doc/README.md

     "t_location":"__living_room__"
 }
 ```
-__NOTE!__ You need to train your models with encoded events/states and modify user utterance in prediction mode.
-So what?:
+So what?
+Here:
 1. Client device `did NOT make the decision` where to play the music, but merely provided encoded sensor information or in this case it is a state - "where am I at the moment".
 2. This is not hardcoded logic, because the model that generated the intent with slots `resides on the backend` and can be trained or re-trained at any time, so there is no need to "install new version" of the application just because of some changes in logic.
+__NOTE!__ You need to train your models with encoded events/states and modify user utterance in prediction mode.

-This makes client application __cleaner, focusing on its task__.
+This makes client application __cleaner, focusing on its task__ and `backend` takes care of the session, its history and the context.
 In our example it only __`acts`__ on the intent by playing `Def Leppard` in `living room`.

 # Recommendations, tips and tricks
-- Before you start creating your project or knowledge domain important to remember:
+- Before you start creating your `project` or `knowledge domain` important to remember:
 There are two ways to describe something. __`What it IS`__ and __`what it IS NOT`__.
 Remember __Hello__ example in this tutorial?
-Does not matter what you say, it will produce `GREETING` intent!
+Does not matter what you say, it will `always` produce `GREETING` intent!
 Why?
-Because example does not have any other alternative samples to tell apart 'Hello World' from any other things user may say.
+Because the example does not have any other alternative samples to tell apart 'Hello World' from any other things user may say.
 Consider the example:
     ```
     .train
         INT_FLIGHT_INFO:show me flights to Seattle{t_destination}
         don't show me flights to Seattle
     ```
-    Second sample does not have an intent or slot deduction.
+    Second sample does not have an intent or slots to deduce.
 This means that this statement will be __`just ignored`__ and no deduction will be made.
 So, the training process will teach the model to remember the difference between these samples.
 - Do not use intent names that can be confused for words.
 I recommend using something like `INT_DO_SOMETHING` or `INT_SOMETHING_HAPPENED`
 - Slot name template is __`t_<name>`__ keeping in mind that __`t_intent`__, __`t_utt`__ and __`t_prompt`__ are reserved.
 - Consider 2 training sets: